 Candidates are asked to provide proof of identity during the registration process.

-Since the computer is used for both the practical exercises and the communication via the internet you are expected to have a computer capable of running ILWIS (standard PC or laptop is OK) and an internet connection.
+Since the computer is used for both practical exercises and communication via the internet you are expected to have a computer capable of running ILWIS (standard PC or laptop is OK) and an internet connection.
 The course is made for the Open Source GIS software ILWIS (Integrated Land and Water Information Systems.
-The Open Source software is free and will be supplied on a DVD, together with the data sets and training materials.
-You will also work with Blackboard (educational software) and with Microsoft Office (Word and Excel).
+We will use email and skype for individual communication and a discussion board in Canvas for group communication.
+There is also a Chat function in Canvas.

-This distance course is based on a module of one of ITC's degree courses.
+This online course is based on a module of one of ITC's degree courses.
 Successful completion will lead to exemption for that course in the degree course.

 The course is developed by a group of people.
-Coordination is by Dr. C.J.
-(Cees) van Westen.
+Coordination is by: